frankalcantara/frankalcantara.github.io/_posts/2024-06-27-programação-dinâmica.md

 *Code Fragment 7 - Support Functions for Time Execution Measurement*{: class="legend"}

-Let's initiate with Function 1, `long long average_time(Func func, int iterations, Args&&... args)`.
+Let's initiate with function `long long average_time(Func func, int iterations, Args&&... args)`.
 This function is a template function designed to measure the execution time of a given function `func` with arbitrary arguments `Args&&... args`.
 It returns the time taken to execute the function in nanoseconds.
 Let's break down each part of this function to understand how it works in detail.

 ```cpp
 template <typename Func, typename...
 Args>